tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 - TLS KDF Identifiers

-This list of registries is all registries that do not already have a "Comment" or "Notes" column or that was not orphaned by TLS 1.3.
+This list of registries is all registries that do not already have a "Comment" or "Notes" column or that were not orphaned by TLS 1.3.
 The TLS ExtensionType Values is not listed above because it has the "TLS 1.3" column.